Lucas-zz/BatePapoUOL_BackEnd/README.md

 - DELETE ```/messages/:id```

-Delete a message informing its ObjectId in the request URL and the user name (only the sender of a message is able to delete it) in the request's headers as User, like this:
+Delete a message sending its ObjectId in the request URL and the username (only the sender of a message is able to delete it) in the request's headers as User, like this:
 ```js
 request.delete(`EXAMPLE_URL/messages/${id}`, {
   headers: {